ALive-research/Slicer-Liver/Docs/adr/0012-layerdm-migration-v2-scope.md

   temporary inconsistency until v2.1.0 and must be documented in the v2.0.0 architecture diagrams (one diagram shows migrated modules, one shows the still-legacy display path).

+  *Superseded by the 2026-07-09 amendment.* The split did not survive:
+  `LiverSegments` was renamed `VascularTerritories` (ADR-0023) and migrated (#569); `LiverVolumetry` migrated via PR #606 (#570);
+  `Modeling/` was dropped as a top-level module by ADR-0023 and never existed to migrate.
+All shipping modules now carry LayerDM display nodes, so the two-diagram treatment this paragraph asks for is moot -- the single target hierarchy is the accurate picture.
 - **v2.1.0 introduces additional new display node classes** for the deferred modules — a MINOR bump per ADR-0007 (additive, scene-compatible with v2.0.0).
 Each deferred module needs its